thauptmann/3D-ResNet-Builder-for-Keras/README.md

 [2] *J. Hu, L. Shen and G. Sun, "Squeeze-and-Excitation Networks," 2018 IEEE/CVF Conference on Computer Vision and Pattern Recognition, Salt Lake City, UT, 2018, pp. 7132-7141, doi: 10.1109/CVPR.2018.00745.*

-[3] *K. Soomro, A. Zamir and M. Shah, "UCF101: A Dataset of 101 Human Action Classes From Videos in The Wild", CRCV-TR-12-01, November, 2012.*
+[3] *K. Soomro, A. Roshan Zamir and M. Shah, "UCF101: A Dataset of 101 Human Action Classes From Videos in The Wild", CRCV-TR-12-01, November, 2012.*